jumAh99/Secure_Storage_System/README.md

   - Enjoy!

 # WHY DID I MAKE THIS
   - Allow anyone to have a secure storage to store files.
   - Experiemnt with cloud storage.
-    - Improve my undersatnding on the system processings.
+  - Improve my undersatnding of the cloud system processings.

 # IMPORVE THIS WORK
   - Encryption: You can add a new and better encryption algorith if you want more protection.